t-w/s7cli/README.txt

 (programming environment for Siemens Programmable Logic Controllers, PLCs).

-It was created to fill the gap in tools for automation scripting that would allow to build SIMATIC projects in an automated way (without human interaction, ie. without using graphical interface).
+It was created to fill the gap in tools for automation scripting that would allow to manage (in particular - build) SIMATIC projects in an automated way (without human interaction, ie. without using graphical interface).

 See 'Usage' below as a summary of available functionality.